Alternatives outlook: A macro view and late-cycle asset allocation considerations

 So not looking for inflation to be terribly problematic, we think that the core inflation figures, which exclude food and energy, will remain relatively stable.
 Again, but with the Fed focused on the headline measure and that headline measure is expected to soften over the first half of this year, we don't really expect any significant hawkish shifts in monetary policy nor do we expect runaway inflation that ends up negatively impacting consumer purchasing power.

-David: So it's interesting, when we penned the outlook a few months ago, I think expectations for the Fed and central banks broadly were somewhat different than they are at the current juncture
+David Lebovitz: So it's interesting, you know, when we penned the outlook a few months ago, I think expectations for the Fed and central banks broadly were somewhat different than they are at the current juncture

 Given all the volatility that we saw in markets late last year, you know, the Fed has really led the charge and come out to say, “Look, you know, we're not as rushed when it comes to the normalization of monetary policy as perhaps we were suggesting at the end of 2018.”